 For on-campus employment information, go to the Career and Professional Success (CaPS) site here: Student Employment at Butler.
 You can also log into Butler's online job search portal, Handshake, to search for specific jobs.
 Every year, CaPS hosts the "Get Hired!" job fair, with on- and off-campus job opportunities.
 This year's fair will take place on Thursday, August 29 from 3:00–4:30 PM, location TBD.
 For questions, contact the CaPS office at email@example.com, or visit the office in the new Lacy Building, Room 102 on the first floor.
 Questions?
 Contact the Student Employment Coordinator Alyssa Laskowski at firstname.lastname@example.org.

 How can I find out what course materials I will need for my classes?

 Log in to Canvas, click Follett Discover, and click purchase.
 You can also go to the Butler Campus Store online and select your term/course/section.
 The following page will show what items you need along with the available purchase/rental options.
 You can purchase/rent from this website.
 You can choose to have your order shipped or select in-store pickup.

 Can I rent textbooks at the Butler Campus Store?

-Yes, we have many titles available for rental.
-Rentals are done on a semesterly basis.
+Yes, we have many titles available for rent.
 You can highlight and write in the book; normal wear and tear is anticipated.
-At the end of the semester you check your books in at the bookstore.
+At the end of the semester you check your rental books in at the bookstore.
 You have the option of converting your rental into a purchase at any time during the rental period.
 You can also purchase new, used, and digital textbooks.

 When can I bring my books in to sell back to the bookstore?